 Getting started can feel overwhelming.
-Break the process down into steps.
+For best results, break the process down into steps.

 Important Things to Remember

+Yes it is.
 Hill Country Youth Ranch’s mission is to bring healing and restoration to children who have been victims of abuse, abandonment and neglect.
 To do this we need to raise funds to fulfill our mission and invite you to participate in this event as a fundraiser.
-We’re not merely looking for runners and hikers; we’re looking for runners and hikers who have a passion for helping children – especially children who have suffered abuse at the hands of those closest to them.
-To this end we have set these amounts as recommended fundraising goals, rather than a requirement.
-We hope you will be inspired to not only reach these goals but will keep pressing on to raise as much money as possible before the event.
+We’re not merely looking for runners and walkers; we’re looking for runners and walkers with a passion for helping children – especially children who have suffered abuse at the hands of those closest to them.
+To this end we have set these amounts as the minimum fundraising goals.
+To participate in the event on April 6th, 2019 you need to have raised the minimum fundraising goal.
+It’s our hope you will be inspired to not only reach your minimum goal, but will keep pressing on to raise as much money as possible before the event.